CivicActions/ssp-toolkit/appendices/contingency-plan.md

 ## Incident Response Team information Contact information

-To maintain current and accurate contact information, the contact list is maintained as a [private spreadsheet](None) and linked to the the Project Contingency Plan.
+To maintain current and accurate contact information, the contact list is maintained as a [private spreadsheet](None) and linked to the Project Contingency Plan.
 If you require access to the source document, contact the ISO.